Justice: Relational justice

 Relational justice examines individual connections and societal relationships, focusing on normative and political aspects.
 Rawls' theory of justice aims to distribute social goods to benefit the poor, but does not consider power relations, political structures, or social meanings.
 Even Rawls' self-respect is not compatible with distribution.
 Iris Marion Young charges that distributive accounts of justice fail to provide an adequate way of conceptualizing political justice in that they fail to take into account many of the demands of ordinary life and that a relational view of justice grounded upon understanding the differences among social groups offers a better approach, one which acknowledges unjust power relations among individuals, groups, and institutional structures.
 Young Kim also takes a relational approach to the question of justice, but departs from Iris Marion Young's political advocacy of group rights and instead, he emphasizes the individual and moral aspects of justice.
 As to its moral aspects, he said that justice includes responsible actions based on rational and autonomous moral agency, with the individual as the proper bearer of rights and responsibilities.
 Politically, he maintains that the proper context for justice is a form of liberalism with the traditional elements of liberty and equality, together with the concepts of diversity and tolerance.

 Speed

 The phrase "Justice delayed is justice denied" refers to the problem of slow justice.
 The right to speedy trial is in some jurisdictions enshrined.
 Higher quality justice tends to be speedy.

-Sentencing
+Criminal justice

 In criminal law, a sentence forms the final explicit act of a judge-ruled process, and also the symbolic principal act connected to his function.
 The sentence can generally involve a decree of imprisonment, a fine and/or other punishments against a defendant convicted of a crime.
 Laws may specify the range of penalties that can be imposed for various offenses, and sentencing guidelines sometimes regulate what punishment within those ranges can be imposed given a certain set of offense and offender characteristics.
 The most common purposes of sentencing in legal theory are: